ggebbie/TMI.mat/README.md

 tracerobs_2deg_33lev_woce.mat  : WOCE global hydrographic climatology + GISS O18, box-averaged at 2x2 resolution.

-# SECONDARY MATLAB FUNCTIONS AND SCRIPTS.
+# SECONDARY MATLAB FUNCTIONS AND SCRIPTS:

 field_to_vector.m : transfer from a 3D field to a vector\
 vector_to_field.m : and vice versa\
-hessianprob.m : For use in large quadratic problems, such as the example
-                in tmi_diagnostics.\
 sw_dist.m  : calculate distance using the seawater toolbox.\
 make_initial_conditions: for the TMI transient simulation.\
 make_boundary_conditions: for the TMI transient simulation -- allow time varying surface concentration\